Parineeta (2005 film): Reviews, critiques and controversies

 The issue of piracy cropped up when a news article published in The Indian Express exposed the dark side of the film market.
 Hardly into weeks of the film's release, CDs were being sold at as low as Rs.
 40. Another blemish was that Soumitra Dasgupta, a writer and close associate of Sarkar alleged that the film's story had a striking resemblance to his parallel work on the novella.
-On Saif Ali Khan's 48th birthday, August 16, 2018, it was one of the films to prove his versatility as an actor.

 Screenings

 In 2005, Parineeta's cast got a red carpet walk when it was the "World Premiere Film" at the International Indian Film Awards (IIFA) weekend in Amsterdam.
 Owing to this European premiere, Sarkar said that the film had a great opening in the American and English box-offices.
 The film was on the UK Top Ten films for four consecutive weeks.

 The film was chosen among 15 debut works for the 2006 Berlin Film Festival.
 It received enthusiastic reception from the audience as it ran to packed houses to the Chopra's surprise.
 Expecting an audience of about 100 Westerners, a critic visiting the festival was surprised to see the cinema hall full and people jostling for seats even on the steps.

 At the 24th Annual Minneapolis-St. Paul International Film Festival held in April 2006, Parineeta was the only Indian mainstream cinema to feature among 135 films from 40 countries.

 In 2006, the film featured in the Palm Springs International Film Festival, 24th San Francisco International Asian American Film Festival, Indian Film Festival of Los Angeles, Helsinki Film Festival and the International Film Festival of Marrakech.